 The Williamson Museum may be more capable of expanding the archive.
 While libraries often take on this role it is less known if RR Public Library sees that as its mission to actively collect, catalog, and make available such resources.

 Historic preservation should not prevent economic development but should enhance it.
-No take up the task of historic preservation, then divest itself of any historic properties that it is not actively using.

 Other than tax abatement what additional incentives were or are being offered to historical site owners/operators?